Ilya O. Levin

 0A4F5CB0 DEF039B0 F21A594B 1799BECA

 About the name: "Sapparot" is the transliteration of "pineapple" in Thai.
-Thai is because of few years I spent there and pineapple… well, there is Rambutan as a cipher anyway so why not a pineapple as a PRNG.
+Thai is because of few years I spent there and a pineapple… well, there is already Rambutan as a cipher so why not be a pineapple as a PRNG.

 Updated on Feb 1, 2005

-Despite nice statistical characteristics, Sapparot is cryptographically insecure primitive as pointed by David Wagner:
+Despite good statistical characteristics, Sapparot is cryptographically insecure primitive as pointed by David Wagner:

 "Consider the t=32 version.
 Let (A,B) be one state value, and (A',B') be the next state value (without swap), so that